Formaleuros, Formalbitcoins, and Virtual Monies: IDBRs for money

-From the theory of money one may extract a range of IDBR's for money starting with money as a means of account.
-LCSD's can be provided for formalcoins, formalbanknotes, formal bank accounts and so on.
-More integrated pictures involve SCFD's that take the interaction between various moneyclasses into account.
-IGUA's will add an analysis of the usefulness (economy of usage) of the different forms of money in a moneyage depicted in an SCFD.
-Including aspects of IGUA adds information about large scale behavior of groups of users of instances of various moneyclasses.
+From the theory of money one may extract a range of different IDBRs for money.
+LSCDs can be provided for formalcoins, formalbanknotes, formal bank accounts and so on.
+More integrated pictures involve SCFDs that take the interaction between various money classes into account.
+IGUAs will add an analysis of the usefulness of the different moneyclasses depicted in an SCFD.
+Including aspects of an IGUA adds information about large scale behavior of groups of users of instances of various money classes.